Fukaya categories of blowups: Abstract

 \section{Abstract}

 We compute the Fukaya category of the symplectic blowup of a compact rational symplectic manifold at a point in the following sense: Suppose a collection of Lagrangian branes satisfy Abouzaid's criterion \cite{Abouzaid_generation} for split-generation of a bulk-deformed Fukaya category of cleanly-intersecting Lagrangian branes.
-We show (Theorem \ref{gen}) that for a small blow-up parameter, their inverse images in the blowup together with a collection of branes near the exceptional locus split-generate the Fukaya category of the blowup.
-This categorifies a result on quantum cohomology by Bayer \cite{Bayer_2004} and is an example of a more general conjectural description of the behavior of the Fukaya category under transitions occuring in the minimal model program, namely that mmp transitions generate additional summands.
+We show (Theorem \ref{gen}) that for a small blowup parameter, their inverse images in the blowup together with a collection of branes near the exceptional locus split-generate the Fukaya category of the blowup.
+This categorifies a result on quantum cohomology by Bayer \cite{Bayer_2004} and is an example of a more general conjectural description of the behavior of the Fukaya category under transitions occurring in the minimal model program, namely that minimal model program transitions generate additional summands.

 \parskip 0in \parskip .1in